Nautilus Quick Start Guide

 10. Modules

-Software modules are a very convenient way to set needed environment variables and include necessary directories in your path so that commands for particular applications can be found.
+Software modules are a very convenient way to set needed environment variables and include necessary directories in your path so commands for particular applications can be found.
 Nautilus uses modules to initialize your environment with COTS application software, system commands and libraries, compiler suites, environment variables, and Slurm batch system commands.

 Several modules are loaded automatically as soon as you log in.
 To view the currently loaded modules, use module list.
 To see the entire list of available modules, use module avail.
 You can modify the configuration of your environment by loading and unloading modules.
 For complete information on how to do this, see the Navy DSRC Modules Guide.